 - 16.6 For systems where the supplementary adhesive is required, the supplementary adhesive is prepared with the required amount of water (see section 1.3) and mixed with a paddle mixer until the desired consistency is achieved.
-After allowing the adhesive to rest for 5 minutes, it is applied in a continuous bordering strip around the perimeter of the board with three additional dabs of approximate width between 10 and 40 mm distributed uniformly over the remaining surface.
-Alternatively, a serrated edge trowel with 5 mm serrations can be used to apply the adhesive to the entire rear surface of the board. - 16.7 The first run of boards is positioned on the perforated base profile, which is securely fixed to the substrate using the project-specific fixing type, and butted tightly together.
-Subsequent rows of boards are positioned so that vertical joints are staggered and overlap at the building corners by at least 200 mm.
-Joints between boards greater than 2 mm should be filled with PU foam filler.
-Gaps greater than 10 mm should be closed by repositioning or, where appropriate, by cutting boards to fit.
-Alignment should be checked as work proceeds. - 16.8 Mechanical fixings are applied through each board to secure them during installation of the system.
+After allowing the adhesive to rest for 5 minutes, it is applied in a continuous bordering strip around the perimeter of the slab with three additional dabs of approximate width between 10 and 40 mm distributed uniformly over the remaining surface.
+Alternatively, a serrated edge trowel with 5 mm serrations can be used to apply the adhesive to the entire rear surface of the slab. - 16.7 The first run of slabs is positioned on the perforated base profile, which is securely fixed to the substrate using the project-specific fixing type, and butted tightly together.
+Subsequent rows of slabs are positioned so that vertical joints are staggered and overlap at the building corners by at least 200 mm.
+Joints between slabs greater than 2 mm should be filled with PU foam filler.
+Gaps greater than 10 mm should be closed by repositioning or, where appropriate, by cutting slabs to fit.
+Alignment should be checked as work proceeds. - 16.8 Mechanical fixings are applied through each slab to secure them during installation of the system.
 Holes are drilled into the substrate to a required depth.
-Care is taken to ensure that the depth of embedment of the fixing into the substrate is as specified.
-Allowance is made where either existing render is on the wall or dubbing out render has been used to align the boards, as the effective embedment will be reduced.
-Depending on the project design requirements, mechanical fixings are inserted directly through insulation or the reinforcing mesh (after basecoat has been applied) and insulation, and tapped firmly into place, securing the insulation board to the substrate.
-The fixings are either hammered or screwed in depending on the type specified. - 16.9 To fit around details such as doors and windows, the boards may be cut with a sharp knife or a fine-tooth saw.
+Care must be taken to ensure that the depth of embedment of the fixing into the substrate is as specified.
+Allowance is made where either existing render is on the wall or dubbing out render has been used to align the slabs as the effective embedment will be reduced.
+Depending on the project design requirements, mechanical fixings are inserted directly through the insulation or the reinforcing mesh (after basecoat has been applied) and insulation, and hammered or screwed into place depending on the type specified, securing the slab to the substrate. - 16.9 To fit around details such as doors and windows, the slabs may be cut with a sharp knife or a fine-tooth saw.
 If required, purpose-made window sills are fitted.
 They are designed to prevent water ingress and incorporate drips to shed water clear of the system, but their performance is outside the scope of this Certificate. - 16.10 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits.
-Periodic checks should be carried out as work proceeds. - 16.11 Window and door reveals should be insulated to minimise the effects of cold bridging.
+Periodic checks should be carried out as work proceeds.

+16.11 Window and door reveals should be insulated to minimise the effects of cold bridging.
 Where clearance is limited, strips of approved insulation should be installed to suit available margins and details.